Mayank-Bharti/Mayank-Bharti/README.md

-## Hi there 👋 ishika-pandey/README.md
-Hey there! 👋 I'm Ishika
+Hey there! 👋 I'm Mayank Bharti
 Welcome to my GitHub corner!

 <!--